Justin Worley: 2014 season

 In 2014, Worley returned from his thumb injury was named the starting quarterback for the Vols for his senior season.
 The task was tough for Worley as Tennessee had to replace the entire offensive line from the previous season.
 He started in seven games in his senior season with the Volunteers.
 He started the season opener at home against Utah State.
 In the 38–7 victory, he had 273 passing yards and three touchdowns.
 Worley would have solid outings over the next two weeks but with very different results.
 Against Arkansas State, Worley had 247 passing yards and two touchdowns in the 34–19 home victory.
 Against #4 Oklahoma the following week, Worley had 201 yards passing and a touchdown, but suffered through five sacks, in the 34–10 defeat at Gaylord Family Oklahoma Memorial Stadium in Norman, Oklahoma.
 Against #12 Georgia two weeks later, Worley had 264 yards passing and three touchdowns in the narrow 35–32 defeat at Sanford Stadium in Athens, Georgia.
 After a narrow 10–9 home loss to Florida and a 45–10 victory over Chattanooga, Worley would play in the last game of his Tennessee career against #3 Ole Miss at Vaught–Hemingway Stadium.
 Worley was injured in the 34–3 loss and was relieved by Nathan Peterman.
 Worley would have season-ending shoulder surgery from the injury he sustained in the Ole Miss game.
 His season totals were 1,579 passing yards, 12 touchdowns, eight interceptions, 62.3% completion percentage, and was notably sacked 29 times, of which some blame was given to the inexperience of Tennessee's young offensive line in the 2014 season.
 Tennessee finished the season with a 7–6 record with Peterman and Joshua Dobbs at quarterback.
 The team became bowl eligible for the first time since 2010.
 Before his injury, Worley's contributions played a role in helping Tennessee get in position to return to a bowl game.

 Statistics

 Professional career

 On November 24, 2015, Worley was signed as an undrafted free agent to the Chicago Bears' practice squad.
-His contract with the Bears was terminated on December 8.
+His contract with the Bears was terminated on December 8, 2015.

 Personal life

-After his stint with the Chicago Bears, Worley returned to Rock Hill and was employed by the Rock Hill YMCA.
-Worley's responsibilities are overseeing the youth sports programs, sports clinics, and the fitness room.
+After his stint with the Chicago Bears in 2015, Worley returned to Rock Hill, where he would work with the Rock Hill YMCA.
+Worley's responsibilities include overseeing the youth sports programs, sports clinics, and the fitness room.

-Justin's parents are Peyton Worley and Angela Worley.
-He has one younger brother, Matthew Worley.